KDE/documentation-develop-kde-org/content/docs/extend/plasma/comic-plugin/debugging.md

 ## Debugging the plugin

-Often it happens that your plugin won't work the first try and the following debuggin can be painful as there is not that much output unless you use some tricks.
+Often it happens that your plugin won't work the first try and the following debugging can be painful as there is not that much output unless you use some tricks.

 Add print-statements in your main.es file to see what the values of different